linalab/esp-facetracking/README.md

     2. The Camera module.
 This plugs into the top of the XIAO board.
 Along with the camera, it includes a microphone and a MicroSD card holder.

-- Connect the Xiao ESPS3, this board is included in the ESP32 Boards Manager.
+- Connect the Xiao ESPS3, this board is included in the [ESP32 Boards Manager](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html).

-- Use the “Hello World” of ESP32-based cameras is the CameraWebServer sketch.
-It is included in the Examples files packaged with the ESP32 boards manager, under the WiFi section_

-    - The camera type needs to be CAMERA_MODEL_XIAO_ESP32S3.
-This model needs to be included in your camera_pins.h file.
+- In Arduino, go to File -> Examples -> ESP32 -> Camera -> CameraWebServer

+    Before Uploading the code, follow the next steps:
+    - Comment the line 17: #define CAMERA_MODEL_ESP_EYE // Has PSRAM and un comment the line 26: #define CAMERA_MODEL_XIAO_ESP32S3 // Has PSRAM
     - You need to setup your SSID and Password for your WiFi network.

-- In the monitor serial you will see a IP address, copy the IP adress, we'll use it in OBS.
+    After uploading the code, open the monitor serial.
+You will see a IP address, copy the IP adress, we'll use it in OBS.
+(Or paste it on your browser to verify but be sure to close the browser to make tha camera available for OBS).

 ---
 ### 2. OBS: convert the signal from the camera into a video source